DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Adobe After Effects has become an industry stable for compositing, motion graphics, animation, and editing.

 What I don’t love, however, is the hefty price tag and the monthly subscription.
-And I know a lot of creatives hate paying a monthly subscription for an app.
+And I know many creatives hate paying a monthly subscription for an app.

-So I’ve created this list of the best Adobe After Effects alternatives for Mac, PC, and Linux below.
+So, below, I’ve created this list of the best Adobe After Effects alternatives for Mac, PC, and Linux.

-You won’t get exactly the same possibilities as in After Effects, but with a combination of a couple of these, you can get similar results that look just as good.
+You won’t get precisely the same possibilities as in After Effects, but with a combination of these, you can get similar results that look just as good.

 1. DaVinci Resolve with Fusion from Blackmagic Design (Mac OSX, Windows PC, Linux)

-DaVinci Resolve started out as a high-end node-based color grading tool – and is still considered one of the best on the market at this – but have en recent years added more and more video editing features so that it is now a full-blown competitor to Premiere Pro.
+DaVinci Resolve started as a high-end node-based color grading tool – and is still considered one of the best on the market – but has recently added more and more video editing features so that it is now a full-blown competitor to Premiere Pro.

-Fusion Studio is the competitor to Adobe After Effects, and have in recent years added boatloads of new cool tools.
+Fusion Studio is the competitor to Adobe After Effects and has, in recent years, added boatloads of new cool tools.

-When you purchase Fusion, it is integrated into DaVinci Resolve, and you can access it through pressing the “Fusion Tab” at the bottom of the screen.
-This is really nice as it is seemlessly integrated into the workflow you already know from DaVinci Resolve.
+When you purchase Fusion, it is integrated into DaVinci Resolve, and you can access it by pressing the “Fusion Tab” at the bottom of the screen.
+This is nice as it is seamlessly integrated into the workflow you already know from DaVinci Resolve.

-Whereas the basic version of DaVinci Resolve is totally free if you own a newer Blackmagic Camera such as BMPCC4K you get access to the full version.
-You can also purchase the full version for $299 at the time of writing.
+Whereas the basic version of DaVinci Resolve is free, if you own a newer Blackmagic Camera such as BMPCC4K, you can access the full version.
+You can also purchase the full version as a standalone.

 2. Hitfilm Express by FXHome (Mac OS, Windows PC)